Subodh Kerkar: Career

 Kerkar delivers lectures in India and abroad, such as Amsterdam's Van Gogh Museum and University College London.
 He has also spoken at various TEDx events and at INKtalks.

 Reception

 In 2009, Kerkar launched an exhibition of sketches of Lord Ganesha.
 Organizations such as the Sanatan Sanstha called for protests, while others like the Hindu Janajagruti Samiti and the Shri Samarth Ramdas Seva Bhakti Mandal chose to file a police complaint under Section 149 of the Indian Penal Code, for hurting religious sentiments.
 Kerkar alleged that he received threats on his life for his work.

-In 2013, he faced allegations of corruption by Manohar Parrikar, to win a contract for a sculpture for a government body.